carpentries/glosario/CONTRIBUTING.md

 When you're making your contribution(s) to Glosario, please:

-1. **check the [Issues page of the Glosario repository][issues]** to see what terms and definitions other contributors are already working on.
+1. **check the [open Issues][issues] and [Pull Requests][pulls]** to see what terms and definitions other contributors are already working on.
 This will help you avoid accidentally spending time writing the same term(s)/definition(s) as someone else.
-2. when you know what term or definition you would like to add, tell others about it by writing **a [new issue] on the main Glosario repository.**
-3. **add one new term or definition per Pull Request.** We woud love to receive multiple contributions from you but please keep each separate new term or definition in a distinct branch (see below) and Pull Request.
+2. **add one or a small number of related new terms or definitions per Pull Request.** We woud love to receive multiple contributions from you but please keep each new term or set of terms and definitions in a distinct Pull Request.
 This makes it much easier for the Glosario maintainers/editors to review your contributions.
-When you open the Pull Request you can refer to the Issue you opened before (see step 2),  e.g. if your Issue was number 49 you should write "Closes \#49."
-GitHub will then automatically close the Issue if and when your Pull Request is merged.
-4. when making multiple contributions, please **[create a new branch][github-branches] for each term/definition.** Add the new term/definition on a separate branch, created from the `master` branch, and make a new Pull Request each time.
-This will help you avoid accidentally combining multiple contributions in a single Pull Request.
+By [creating a new branch][github-branches] from the `master` branch and making a new Pull Request each time, you also reduce the chance of accidentally combining multiple contributions.
+3. If you plan to contribute a larger number of terms e.g. to cover a new domain, **[open an Issue][issues]** with a title in the format "[language]/domain" e.g. "Romanian/relational database terms."
+This will help others avoid devoting time to writing the same terms/definitions as you.

 ## 1. Adding a new term to the glossary